Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data and simulated samples

 \section{Data and simulated samples}

 This search uses data recorded in 2016--2018 with the CMS detector, corresponding to an integrated luminosity of 138\fbinv.
 The data sets used in the analysis have been selected by a lepton trigger, which is composed of a combined logical OR of single-lepton and dilepton triggers.
 The dilepton triggers have isolation requirements and transverse momentum ($\pt$) thresholds of 17--23 and 8--12\GeV for the leading and subleading leptons, respectively.
 The inclusion of single-lepton triggers with lepton $\pt$ threshold higher than 23\GeV and no isolation requirement is important to select signal events with two energetic leptons spatially close to each other that occur more frequently as $\mH - \ma$ increases.
 This results in high trigger efficiency compared to isolated lepton triggers when the leptons are reconstructed in each other's isolation cones.
 The lepton trigger efficiencies are measured in data and simulation using independent triggers based on \ptmiss.
-The efficiencies obtained in bins of lepton $\pt$ and $\eta$ are usually higher than 90\%.
+The average trigger efficiency, evaluated across lepton $\pt$ and $\eta$ bins, is 98.6\%.
 Correction factors are derived and applied to the simulated samples to match the trigger efficiencies measured in the data.

 The signal process is simulated at leading order (LO) using \MGvATNLO (MG5) v2.6.5~\cite{Alwall:2014hca} with a dedicated 2HDM+$\Pa$ model~\cite{Bauer:2017ota}.
 The benchmark scenario investigated is summarized as